simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 :   Note that this option only is used if `signature.privatekey` is present.

 `signature.certificate`
-:   Certificate file included by IdP for KeyInfo within the signature for the SP, in PEM format.
-The filename is relative to the cert/-directory.
+:   Location of certificate data included by IdP for KeyInfo within the signature for the SP, in PEM format.
 :   If `signature.privatekey` is present and `signature.certificate` is left blank, X509Certificate will not be included with the signature.

 `sign.logout`